ZrrSkywalker/MonoDETR/README.md

 ## Get Started

 ### Train
-You can modify the settings of models and training in `configs/monodetr.yaml` and appoint the GPU in `train.sh`:
+You can modify the settings of models and training in `configs/monodetr.yaml` and indicate the GPU in `train.sh`:

     bash train.sh configs/monodetr.yaml > logs/monodetr.log